MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-native-authentication-sample-android-app.md

 This sample app also supports the following authentication flows:

 - **Email + password** covers sign-in or sign-up flows with an email with password.
-- **Email + password sign-up with user attributes** covers sign up with email and password, and submitting user attributes.
+- **Email + password sign-up with user attributes** covers sign-up with email and password, and submitting user attributes.
 - **Password reset** covers self-service password reset (SSPR).
 - **Access Protected API** covers call a protected API after the user successfully signs up or signs in and acquires an access token.
 - **Fallback to web browser** covers the use the browser-based authentication as a fallback mechanism when the user can't complete authentication through native authentication for whatever reason.